 Day 2: Sunday - North and West Islay

 Islay is very different from Mull, being by and large fertile and low lying.
 The fields attract and sustain the main birding spectacle of Islay, thousands of Barnacle and Greenland White-fronted Geese.
 The geese travel far and wide across the island, and there is little pattern.
 A field can hold 5,000 geese one day and the next be empty.
 It takes a bit of driving to find the numbers, but the island is small and we are already inside a perfect mobile hide if the geese are close to the road.
-We often see rarities here, including Cackling, Red-breasted and Snow Goose, with numbers of Whooper Swan present too.
-We intersperse our goose watching with walks at some superb dune systems and empty beaches, perfect for finding Chough, here at the northern edge of their range.
-With the first Meadow Pipits slowly moving north, and perhaps a Snow Bunting or two, we hope they might attract a passing Merlin, though Hen Harrier is more likely!
+We often see rarities here, including Todd's and Cackling Canada, Red-breasted and Snow Goose, with numbers of Whooper Swan present too.
+We intersperse our goose watching with walks among superb dune systems and on empty beaches, perfect for finding Chough which are found here at the northern edge of their range.
+With the first Meadow Pipit beginning to moving north and perhaps a Snow Bunting too, we hope they might attract a passing Merlin, though Hen Harrier is more likely!
 We close the day again at Loch Gruinart, perhaps heading to the lower hide to watch the roost flights.
-With wintering ducks to look through we certainly won’t be bored, with numbers of Teal, Wigeon, Pintail and Shoveler, often with American Green-winged Teal and American Wigeon present too.
+With wintering ducks to look through we will certainly be busy with large numbers of Teal, Wigeon, Pintail and Shoveler often harbouring a Green-winged Teal and American Wigeon.
 We frequently see Snipe here, providing a marauding Peregrine hasn’t forced them into cover first!
 Overnight on Islay.

 Day 3: Monday - Mull of Oa and South Islay